 pdf (68 kB)

-Opening of the State School of Engineering in Ravensburg and start of teaching operations with two departments: Mechanical Engineering and Physical Engineering.
+Opening of the State School of Engineering in Ravensburg.
+There were originally two departments: Mechanical Engineering and Physical Engineering.

 The state government decides to move the Ravensburg University of Applied Sciences to Weingarten.

-The University of Applied Sciences celebrates its 40th birthday.
-The highlight of the event in the anniversary of the Alumni Festival on 27 November 2004.
+The University of Applied Sciences celebrates its 40th anniversary.
+The highlight of all the events organized for the anniversary year is the Alumni Festival held on November 27, 2004.

 Henning Rudewig replaces Peter Holländer as Administrative Director.